 Have you sufficient time to create/upgrade your system while carrying out B.A.U.

-One of the main considerations before internally starting an MS Access project, is to ensure that your normal, “Business As Usual” tasks can be carried out in tandem with the creation or repair of the database system.
+One of the main considerations before internally starting an MS Access project?
+Ensure that your normal, “Business As Usual” tasks can be carried out in tandem with the creation or repair of the database system.
 MS Access, and most coding projects are accomplished in a fraction of the time if they are the developers sole focus.
 If there are breaks in the developers’ attention, “getting back into it” can take longer than you think!
 The time taken to get back to the task in hand sometimes will take as long as writing the code.
-Breaks in attention inevitably lead to unnecessary and improper coding, which means bugs and re-writes.
+Breaks in attention inevitably lead to unnecessary and improper coding… bugs and re-writes.
 Ensure that if you choose not to Outsource MS Access projects, you can allocate specific time to the project – phones and email off!!

 Are all processes/functionality mapped and defined

-Definition of required functionality will be needed no matter if you choose to outsource your MS Access project or not.
+Definition of required functionality will be needed regardless of MS Access Outsourcing.
 This is a timely process and if it is accomplished correctly, it will save you money and time no matter who completes the database project.
 Mapping the required tables, queries, reports and required outputs can be done in plain English – the plainer the better!
-Having the required processes in English will allow you to see what needs to happen and allow you or your chosen developer to create the required functionality efficiently and will be a great visual aid to accomplishing your goals.
+Having the required processes in English will allow you to see what needs to happen.
+It enables you (or chosen developer) to create the required functionality efficiently.
+This will be a great visual aid to accomplishing your goals.
 Mapping functionality onsite and giving it directly to a developer may be a great way to get the most from both outsourcing and “in-house” design.

 Outsourcing or not outsource MS Access Summary

-If your company is considering outsourcing an MS Access project, ensure that you weigh up you’re your options.
+If considering outsourcing an MS Access project, ensure that you weigh up you’re your options.
 Choosing to complete your MS Access project “in-house” may save money or cost you more than expected.
 If you are going to complete it yourself, make sure that you budget way more time than expected and ensure that you can handle your business as usual.
 A cost benefit analysis is an excellent tool to enable you to definitively decide on outsourcing MS Access needs.
-Remember that it is also possible to both create and delegate – the less time your developer has to spend, the less you spend in money!
+Remember that it is also possible to both create and delegate.
+The less time your developer has to spend, the less you spend in money!

 If you have any MS Access outsourcing questions, or we can help in anyway, please do not hesitate to contact us directly.
 We offer professional, affordable, software development and training.
-We mainly provide outsource MS Access Services throughout Ireland but can help you with any MS Access Issues, no matter where you are.
+We provide MS Access Services throughout Ireland but can help your MS Access Issues, no matter where you are.